-How are business outside the European Union affected?
+How are businesses outside the European Union affected?

 - has a system whereby it is involved in monitoring the behaviour of individuals within the European Union.

-Therefore any tracking or monitoring the behaviour of your EU consumers on your website, for example using Google Analytics, will need to be done with the GDPR Impact in mind.
+Therefore any tracking or monitoring of the behaviour of your EU consumers on your website, for example, using Google analytics, will need to be conducted with the GDPR impact in mind.
 Any such data capturing will need to be conveyed to the data subject at the time of capture with a full explanation of what your organisation’s intentions are and how you wish to use such data.

-A further aspect of non-EU countries and the GDPR Impact is the issue of international data transfers.
+A further aspect of non-EU countries and the GDPR impact is the issue of international data transfers.
 Businesses will need to ensure that their methods of transferring data globally adhere to GDPR compliance by reviewing company procedures for collecting, storing or transferring data.
-It is recommended that businesses who deal internationally with data, review their policies and procedures and update accordingly.
+It is recommended that businesses who deal with data globally must review their policies and procedures and update accordingly.

 Key points to bear in mind:

-- Ensure that any data transferred or stored by either third countries (non-EU countries) or EU countries meet the required protection of the GDPR Impact.
+- Ensure that any data transferred or stored by either third countries (non-EU countries) or EU countries meet the requirements of the GDPR of the GDPR.

-- Countries that are deemed to have received an “adequacy decision” means that that country’s privacy laws are in line with the GDPR Impact.
+- Countries that are deemed to have received an “adequacy decision” means that country’s privacy laws are in line with the GDPR.
 Countries that have the required adequacy protection are:

 - Canada (must be subject to PIPEDA)

 - New Zealand